-- 6.15 The purpose of ordering that a barrister complete additional Continuing Professional Development (CPD) hours is to ensure that barristers are sufficiently trained and knowledgeable in areas where the breach of the Handbook may demonstrate that they are lacking in the required expertise.
+- 6.16 The purpose of ordering that a barrister complete additional Continuing Professional Development (CPD) is to ensure that barristers are sufficiently trained and knowledgeable in areas where the breach of the Handbook may demonstrate that they are lacking in the required expertise.
 It is a rehabilitative sanction and can often be appropriately combined with other sanctions.
-Decision makers should avoid making a general order to complete further hours but instead specify the area or subject matter in which additional training is required.
-Further, the order should stipulate a specific date by which the hours should be completed and the completion reported to the BSB.
-Additional CPD hours should not be imposed solely as a punishment but should serve a useful purpose that will help to prevent the breach of the Handbook being repeated in the future. - 6.16 Where a barrister has failed to complete the required number of CPD hours for a particular year or years, then it is important that the decision maker orders that the outstanding hours be completed within a specified period.
-It may also be appropriate to order that failure to complete the outstanding hours within the specified period will result in an automatic suspension from practice for a specified period.
+Decision makers should avoid making a general order to complete further CPD but instead specify the nature and duration of the additional training that is required.
+Further, the order should stipulate a specific date by which the CPD should be completed and the completion reported to the BSB.
+Additional CPD should not be imposed solely as a punishment but should serve a useful purpose that will help to prevent the breach of the Handbook being repeated in the future. - 6.17 Where a barrister has failed to complete the required CPD for a particular year or years, then it is important that the decision maker orders that the outstanding CPD be completed within a specified period.
+It may also be appropriate to order that failure to complete the outstanding CPD within the specified period will result in an automatic suspension from practice for a specified period.

-Reprimands (Disciplinary Tribunal or Professional Conduct Committee)
+Reprimands (Disciplinary Tribunal or Independent Decision Making Panel)

-6.17 A reprimand is appropriate in cases where the breach of the Handbook is at the lower end of the professional misconduct scale and there is no continuing risk to the public but the decision maker wishes to indicate formally that the behaviour is unacceptable and should not occur again.
+- 6.18 A reprimand is appropriate in cases where the breach of the Handbook is at the lower end of the professional misconduct scale and there is no continuing risk to the public but the decision maker wishes to indicate formally that the behaviour is unacceptable and should not occur again.
 A reprimand is a "backwards looking" sanction and represents censure of previous behaviour.
 It is therefore appropriate where the behaviour is unlikely to be repeated in the future.
 The sanction should include an order as to how the reprimand should be made.
-In most cases, it will be made at the Tribunal and probably form part of the general sentencing decision.
+In most cases, it will be made at the Tribunal and probably form part of the general sanctions decision.
 However, Tribunals may consider that it is appropriate to order that the reprimand be made in the form of a written document.
 Reprimands can be given by the decision maker at the hearing or in the report, or by ordering the barrister to attend on a nominated person to be reprimanded.
-Relevant positive factors that would indicate whether a reprimand is appropriate include, but are not limited to, the following:

-- a) no evidence of loss to any person including the individual complainant; - b) appreciation and understanding on behalf of the barrister of the failings; - c) the behaviour was isolated; - d) the behaviour was not intentional (not applicable in cases of discrimination); - e) genuine expressions of regret/remorse; and - f) previous good history.
+Relevant positive factors that would indicate whether a reprimand is appropriate include, but are not limited to, the following: - a. no evidence of loss to any person including the individual complainant; - b. appreciation and understanding on behalf of the barrister of the failings; - c. the behaviour was isolated; - d. the behaviour was not intentional (not applicable in cases of discrimination); - e. genuine expressions of regret/remorse; and - f. previous good history.

-Advice as to future conduct (Disciplinary Tribunal or Professional Conduct Committee)
+Advice as to future conduct (Disciplinary Tribunal or Independent Decision Making Panel)